fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Form loading indicator getting stuck after updating the checkout.js file to use native `fetch` function instead of jQuery Ajax.
 * Fixed: Order summary getting sticky state on mobile when it should not, causing other elements to be overlapping and hidden.
 * Fixed: Logic for the filter `fc_force_register_steps`.
+* Fixed: Shipping step not working in some circunstances.
 * Fixed: Fatal error when trying to determine if a checkout step should be rendered too early.

 = 2.3.3 - 2023-03-22 =